 - Boeuf à la mode served with green vegetables.

 We serve morning coffee and afternoon tea.
-Afternoon tea often consists of warm scones served with clotted cream and preserves or a homemade cake.
+Afternoon tea often consists of warm scones served with clotted cream and preserves, home-made cookies or cake.
 There is always a "help yourself" fruit bowl available in the main saloon.